allenai/catwalk/docs/source/CONTRIBUTING.md

         pip install -e '.[dev,all]'

     The "editable mode" comes from the `-e` argument to `pip`, and essential just creates a symbolic link from the site-packages directory of your virtual environment to the source code in your local clone.
 That way any changes you make will be immediately reflected in your virtual environment.

-    To test your installation, just run

-        tango info

     </details>